Where is Amazon Flex available?

 - Flexible.
 Because you choose the blocks you work, you can also take time off whenever you need.

 - Amazon rating system.
-Amazon times your deliveries, tracks your schedule and tallies customer complaints and delivery errors, which can all lead to you getting a lower rating — even if the errors and schedule changes are not your fault.
+Amazon times your deliveries, tracks your schedule and tallies customer complaints and delivery errors, which can all lead to you getting a lower rating — even if the errors and schedule changes aren’t your fault.

 - Not an employee.
 As an Amazon Flex driver, you’re considered a Driver Partner, not an employee.
 This means you don’t have the same rights as the full-time delivery drivers who work for Amazon.
-Past Flex Drivers rating the company on Glassdoor have reported struggles getting their disputes over hours and pay resolved with Amazon HR.
+Past Flex Drivers rating the company on Glassdoor have reported struggles getting any scheduling or pay disputes resolved with Amazon HR.

 - Wear and tear on your vehicle.
 The gas you use and all wear and tear to your car comes out of your pocket with no compensation from Amazon.